ppamidimarri/TCM2ndHome/README.md

 A Jetson Nano runs at the primary home and a Pi 4B runs at the second home.
 Both devices host an SMB share with the exact same credentials.
 When I park at the second home, the Pi Zero W in the car archives the clips, and then Jetson Nano at the primary home pulls those files from the second home's Pi 4B and merges them.

+Update on October 18: This project now support multiple Tesla vehicles.
+See the TeslaCamMerge project for details on how to set it up.

 ## Prerequisites

 * [TeslaCamMerge](https://github.com/ppamidimarri/TeslaCamMerge) installed and working at your primary home, using a Jetson Nano or Raspberry Pi 4B